This article applies to England, Wales and Scotland.

 How many breach of contract tribunal claims are filed?

-In Q2 2025/26, 1,631 breach of contract complaints were filed.
-This was a 4% decline on the same quarter the previous year, making it the only major claim type to fall.
-Breach of contract accounts for around 18% of all tribunal claims.
+In Q3 2025/26, 1,822 breach of contract complaints were filed (provisional), down 4.3% year-on-year — the only major claim type to decline.
+Breach of contract now accounts for around 17% of all tribunal claims.

 What percentage of breach of contract claims succeed?